Paul Bylsma '09

 - Lives in: Grand Rapids, MI

 I graduated from Calvin in 2009 with a degree in Secondary Education, having majored in history and minored in political science.
-I am currently working as an admissions counselor for my dear alma mater.
-I recently decided to pursue a degree in higher education administration, and enrolled in GVSU's program in January 2014.
-I'm not sure where God's leading me yet, but the Higher Ed program combines my interest in culture with a passion for education.
+I am currently working as in the Admissions office at my dear alma mater.
+I recently decided earned my Master's degree in Higher Education and while I'm not sure where God is leading me yet, serving in higher education combines my interest in culture with a passion for education.

 Why did you choose to major in history?